nlamo/personal-website/README.md

 TODO:

+- FIX: Make sure that the opening animation *waits* for the images to load
 - Continue to refine the basic structure of the grids and sections.
 - Create multiple self-portraits, insert them into the relevant sub-grid in 'About', and then use CSS animations to make them 'animated' on hover.
 - Make a PHP contact form for the 'Contact' section